agdavid/sight-see-dc-sinatra-application-heroku/README.md

 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 # License
-This project was created as part of the curriculum of Learn.co which is publicly and freely available under {Learn's Educational Content License}[https://learn.co/content-license].
+This project was created as part of the curriculum of Learn.co which is publicly and freely available under (Learn's Educational Content License)[https://learn.co/content-license].